parthchavan13/astrology-app/frontend/README.md

 It enables:
 - 🔮 **Users** to register, explore astrologers (Pandits), chat/call/book sessions.
 - 🧘‍♂️ **Pandits** to manage profiles, handle bookings, and view wallet earnings.
-- 🧑‍💼 **Admins** to manage users, pandits, and transactions via a powerful dashboard.
+- 🧑‍💼 **Admins** to manage users, pandit, and transactions via a powerful dashboard.

 ---